Nigeria unions suspend strikes in fuel dispute

 In many parts of the mostly Muslim north of the country protests had stopped and crowds gathered to pray in mosques.
 Some were resigned to a compromise being made.

-"If the government will be sincere with what it pays to subsidise fuel, the labour and government should agree on a common front," said Abdullahi Mustapha, a civil servant in Kano, Nigeria's oldest city and the second largest after Lagos.
+"If the government will be sincere with what it pays to subsidize fuel, the labor and government should agree on a common front," said Abdullahi Mustapha, a civil servant in Kano, Nigeria's oldest city and the second largest after Lagos.

 "My wish is that any decision should not hurt Nigerians, the economy or this great nation."

-Ministers and some analysts say the subsidy fuelled corruption, favoured richer people who could afford cars and drained resources from Nigeria.
+Ministers and some analysts say the subsidy fuelled corruption, favored richer people who could afford cars and drained resources from Nigeria.